Skip to main content

 • “On the graphics side, things remain as good as the original, but performance took a huge nosedive.”

 • “As I mentioned in my review for the beginning of the series, these games are not properly optimized.
-This time, I had to play at a maximum of 13 FPS, which is not feasible, especially in the last part (maze with map) where you have to be fast - that's also the part where I rage quit.”
+This time, I had to play at a maximum of 13 FPS, which is not feasible, especially in the last part (maze with map) where you have to be fast - which is also the part where I rage quit.”

 • stability